 There are a few factors that have been found to make a person more susceptible to Achilles tendinitis.
 These risk factors include;

-The Achilles tendinitis is diagnosed from physical examination of the tendon, besides that a doctor can ask for any of the following test to confirm the diagnosis;
+The Achilles tendinitis is diagnosed from a physical examination of the tendon, besides that a doctor can ask for any of the following tests to confirm the diagnosis;

 Achilles tendinitis can be easily treated at home as the condition responds pretty well to self care treatment like RICE – Rest, Ice, Compression and elevation.
 However, in cases where the symptoms persist for a long time, then the doctor must be seen to find the root of the problem and its effective treatment.

 The typical Achilles tendinitis treatment plan includes medications, physical therapy and surgery.